-Sometimes when I feel uninspired to create a next new recipe I go to organic store.
+Sometimes when I feel uninspired to create a new recipe I go to the organic store.
 I just love those farmers markets and organic markets too much.
 I even tell myself not to go there too often because I´m spending too much money there.
 But when I go there, then I almost always spend some money and buy new exciting ingredients.
 A few days ago I went to our local organic store and I saw there blueberry powder (or blueberry flour).
-Basically it´s 100% blueberries which are just dried and made into powder.
+Basically, it´s 100% blueberries which are just dried and made into powder.
 The label even says that they have used 800 g of blueberries just to make 100 g of blueberry powder.
-So, probably you don´t have to even use lot of it to get the blueberry taste.
+So, probably you don´t have to even use a lot of it to get the blueberry taste.

 Gluten Free Blueberry Cupcakes

 You can make about 4 cupcakes